-I'm amazed most writers still follow this archaic process.
-They send their query letter to one editor at a time.
+Here's what amazes me: most writers still follow this archaic process, even with the power of technology at their fingertips.
+They still send their query letter to one editor at a time.
 Seriously!

-If you’re using this antiquated system, chances are you’ll grow old and gray before your list of published articles reaches double figures.
+If you’re using this antiquated system, you’ll grow old and gray before your list of published articles reaches double figures.

 How can you speed up this pitching and querying cycle?